 Bunions commonly affect the inner foot at the base of the big toe but also can affect the outside of the foot at the base of the little toe.
 Without treatment, bunions will only get worse.
 Over time bunions can become larger and more painful.
 It is important to take action now and prevent chronic bunion pain in the future.
 Bunions can make it very difficult to find shoes that fit correctly and the only solution after that is surgery to remove the bunion.

 BUT Here’s The Good News: Bunions Will Never Return After Surgery

 Treatments for bunions can include rest, icing and alteration, off footwear, foot supports such as orthotics, medications, and steroid injections.
-Because of the variety of treatment options, your doctor can help you choose a method that tailors to your needs.
+Because of the variety of foot and ankle surgery options, your doctor can help you choose a method that tailors to your needs.
 Surgery is usually the final solution to severe bunions.
-There are many surgical options for bunions as well, but make sure you choose a board certified – top of the line foot surgeon or podiatrist to perform your bunion operation.
+There are many surgical options for bunions as well, but make sure you choose a board-certified – top of the line foot surgeon or podiatrist to perform your bunion operation.